Gary John Norman/DigitalVision/Getty Images

-But there also are a lot of added costs that come with purchasing a home.
-For buyers unable to make a down payment of at least 20 percent of their home’s purchase price, one of those costs is private mortgage insurance, or PMI.
-A PMI policy is coverage that you, the homebuyer, pay for, but it protects your lender in case you default on your loan.
+Homebuyers unable to make a down payment of at least 20 percent of their home’s purchase price are required to buy the insurance, also known as PMI.
+It protects your lender in case you default on your loan.

-The private mortgage insurance deduction can be taken for policies issued by private insurers as well as insurance provided by the Federal Housing Administration, the Department of Veterans Affairs and the Department of Agriculture’s Rural Housing Service.
+The deduction can be taken for private mortgage insurance policies issued by private insurers, as well as for insurance provided by the Federal Housing Administration, the Department of Veterans Affairs and the Department of Agriculture’s Rural Housing Service.

 What amount of PMI do you claim?
 You should find the amount in box 4 of the Form 1098 (or the substitute year-end loan information statement) that your lender sent you.